Free 60-Day Trial

 - Vehicles, Planes, Boats

-- A computer program that tracks computer memory and CPU in a server farm
+- A service that tracks server memory and CPU across a server farm

-- A computer program that polls a relational database for information
+- A process that polls a relational database for changes

-- A computer program that uploads frequently changing financial information such as sales figures, expenses, stock quotes, etc.
+- A system that uploads frequently changing financial information such as sales figures, expenses, stock quotes, etc.

 What's a Derived Stream?